This is a practical implementation guide. For theory and concepts, see:

 # Install commitlint packages

-@commitlint/cli- Command-line tool to check commit messages@commitlint/config-conventional- Preset rules for conventional commits
+@commitlint/cli- CLI tool to check commit messages@commitlint/config-conventional- Preset rules for conventional commits

 Create Commitlint Configuration